This guidance is for people who wish to appeal a registration decision made by Social Work England.

 The registration team will also provide instructions to our legal representatives when they’re conducting the appeal on behalf of Social Work England.

-You can contact the registrations team via email on [email protected]
+You can contact the registration team via email on [email protected]

-A member of the adjudications team will attend the hearing or meeting.
+A member of the hearings team will attend the hearing or meeting.
 They will also formally let you know the outcome of the appeal.

-If you have questions about the scheduling and logistics of your appeal, you can contact the adjudications team via email on [email protected]
+If you have questions about the scheduling and logistics of your appeal, you can contact the hearings team via email on [email protected]

 Our legal representatives will contact you before your hearing or meeting to provide you with a bundle of documents.

-During a hearing or meeting, lawyers will present our case for making the registration decision on our behalf.
-For hearings, a lawyer will attend in person.
-For meetings, the lawyer will provide written submissions.
+During a hearing or meeting, an advocate will present our case for making the registration decision on our behalf.
+For hearings, an advocate will attend.
+For meetings, the advocate will provide written submissions.

-Once our legal representatives have contacted you, they become your main point of contact for any questions about the registration appeals process.
+Once our advocate has contacted you, they become your main point of contact for any questions about the registration appeals process.

-If our legal representatives are unable to deal with your query, they will ask you to contact the registration or adjudications team.
+If our advocate is unable to deal with your query, they will ask you to contact the registration or hearings team.